Top 5 Things You Should Do In Kauai

 3. Spouting Horn

-When driving down from Waimea Canyon don’t forget to stop by Spouting Horn.
-A very popular spot to see the ocean waves crash on the coastline and shoot out of a lava tube.
+When driving down from Waimea Canyon, don’t forget to stop by Spouting Horn.
+This is a very popular spot to see the ocean waves crash on the coastline and shoot out of a lava tube.
 The spout has been able to reach up to 50 feet!